 The tables we have proposed on the "guide to value increase" page show why standard grading is a service suitable for low, medium or medium-high value cards (up to about €200), and what happens instead for cards of greater value.

-Thus digital grading can represent a significant step forward for the collector in the qualitative assessment of a card.
+Thus Digital grading can represent a significant step forward for the collector in the qualitative assessment of a card.
 Digital grading helps you earn maximum added value from the certification of high value cards.

-At this point we can make some examples, to highlight the usefulness and value of digital grading.
-Let's assume that there are 3 copies of a card of remarkable value (€200) all three in the same state of conservation and quality.
-One of the three is graded with a standard procedure and receives a grade of 9.
-The second is graded with the digital procedure and receives 9 + 7.
+At this point we can make some examples, to highlight the usefulness and value of Digital grading.
+Let's assume that there are 3 copies of a card of remarkable value, all three in the same state of conservation and quality.
+One of the three is graded with a Standard procedure and receives a grade 9.
+The second is graded with the Digital service and receives 9 + 7.

-Our customer service is at your disposal from Tuesday to Saturday, from 10 a.m. to 7 p.m., via one of the following channels:
+Our customer service is at your disposal from Tuesday to Saturday, from 10 a.m. to 6 p.m., via one of the following channels: